renaudlesperance/inf6405_projet/README.md

 ## Online
 The application is available online thanks to github pages [Smart Greenhouse](https://renaudlesperance.github.io/inf6405_projet/)
+Use → User : MasterGardener Pwd : GrowGrowGrow!

 ## Local
 The application can be run locally by cloning the project directory and using the following command.